 8. ILLINOIS HOUSE BILL 5701 (2014) (APPLIES TO PRIVATE EMPLOYERS); EXECUTIVE ORDER (2013) (APPLIES TO STATE EMPLOYMENT) Introduced on February 14, 2014, HB 5701 (the "Job Opportunities for Qualified Applicants Act") applies to employers with 15 or more employees and employment agencies.
 Employers may not inquire into an applicant's criminal record until the applicant has been selected for an interview by the employer or until after a conditional offer of employment is made to the applicant.
 Positions that have state or federal law exclusions based on certain convictions are exempted.
 The bill authorizes the imposition of warnings and civil penalties against violators.
 The bill was signed by Governor Pat Quinn on July 19, 2014.
-Introduced by

-In 1998, Hawai'i became the first state to delay conviction history inquiries; the law applies to private employers.
-Rep. Rita Mayfield (D), see bill information.
+Introduced by Rep. Rita Mayfield (D), see bill information.
 See NELP's press release.
 The law took effect on January 1, 2015.